'They blocked the truck!' Cargo bandits disrupt e-commerce in Brazil

 Fed up with watching their trucks picked off, some companies are taking to the air.

-Brazilian airline Azul SA has seen its cargo business increase dramatically in recent years, especially for pricey but lightweight consumer goods such as cell phones, said Leandro Pires, head of cargo sales at Azul.
+Brazilian airline Azul SA (AZUL.N) has seen its cargo business increase dramatically in recent years, especially for pricey but lightweight consumer goods such as cell phones, said Leandro Pires, head of cargo sales at Azul.
 He said demand was increasing even for short-haul routes, such as the 220-mile (354 kilometer) hop from Rio to Sao Paulo.

 Still, even air travel is not foolproof.

-In early March, thieves disguised as security personnel infiltrated an airport near Sao Paulo and made off with $5 million in cash set to be flown out on German airline Lufthansa, a crime reminiscent of the famed 1978 Lufthansa heist at John F. Kennedy International Airport in New York.
+In early March, thieves disguised as security personnel infiltrated an airport near Sao Paulo and made off with $5 million in cash set to be flown out on German airline Lufthansa (LHAG.DE), a crime reminiscent of the famed 1978 Lufthansa heist at John F. Kennedy International Airport in New York.

 The Sao Paulo crime remains unsolved.